Help a Child to See

 Due to economic constraints faced by many families 30 to 50% children are left unattended and are deprived of getting timely medical attention or corrective eyewear.
 Another contributory factor is the unavailability of professional eye care facilities in close proximity to their homes.
 The ultimate result of this situation is dangerous as this could make a child blind; if not render poor vision.
 If a child’s vision is impaired, he will not be able to see; If he is unable to see he will not be able to read; If he cannot read he won’t be able to learn and thus his entire livelihood will be effected.

-Karuna Trust has initiate a separate project for eye screening for less privileged school children in the remote areas of the country.
-Today Karuna Trust has ventured into this project titled “Help A Child To See” to help children whose families are unable to afford quality eye care services.
+Today Karuna Trust has ventured into this project titled “Help a Child to See” to help children whose families are unable to afford quality eye care services.
 During the last two years Karuna Trust has been able to help over 2000 children suffering from various vision impairment to get professional eye care or medical treatment by facilitating their eyes to be examined by community ophthalmologists, whilst vision testing and refraction been done through a handpicked team of qualified, experienced optometrists.
 Children who have been diagnosed with poor vision have been given spectacles made to the correct prescription free of charge.

 Click here to donate for this worthy cause

 Karuna Trust Chairman honored